b. 2 May 1897, d. 8 December 1980

 Tom Phillips and his family purchased the Hotel Australia in mid-1948.
 The lease had included an option to purchase and by 1948 Dunnes were finally persuaded to sell.
 In August 1948, Tom's licence was transferred to the new partnership of TJ Phillips & Sons.
 This partnership consisted of Tom and the three eldest sons, Jack, Reg and Laurie.

-All five boys have held shares in the business, but never all at the same time.
 The first half of 1955 saw major changes in the company structure.
 In April 1955, they formed a proprietary limited company consisting of Tom, Sis, Jack, Laurie, Don and 19 year old Brian.
 Reg took his share from the earlier partnership to persue other business ventures.
-Sis was now part of the company structure for the first time, as were Don and Brian.
+Sis was now a shareholder in the company for the first time, as were Don and Brian.
 Between them, Tom and Sis had a small majority share holding.
 Tom was nominee in the new company and Jack was company secretary.
+In 1963, an allotment of shares to Reg meant all five boys were shareholders simultaneously for the first time.

 Tom was inaugural president of the Shepparton Jockey Club and a foundation member of the Goulburn Valley Trotting Club.16

-No beer, so the races were called off 1947: Tom Phillips calls off Shepparton races due to beer supply problem.71
+No beer, so the races were called off 1947: Tom Phillips calls off Shepparton races due to beer supply problem.80

 Tom Phillips explains: 'Mum's the word.
 But you might remember 'Little Sport' (his brother Joe) and I had a slight mishap on the premises the day the flying squad [police gaming squad] comes through looking for SP bookies and catch us red-handed.
 Well we have to front Georgie Catlow, the beak, but Ray Dunn appears for us and duly gets us off as always.
 After we all have dinner together back home at the Australia Mr Dunn says, 'Well, TJ, you'd better put in 50 bucks to the footy club and whatever you think's a fair thing to me.'
 That's how you see that in the Richmond annual report.'